aristanetworks/avd/ansible_collections/arista/avd/roles/cv_deploy/README.md

 **`loose` (default)**

 Devices with `is_deployed: false` are silently skipped.
-No changes are made to CloudVision for these devices..
+No changes are made to CloudVision for these devices.

 **`controlled`**

 Devices with `is_deployed: false` are decommissioned from CloudVision.
 CloudVision removes device-specific containers and all device and interface tag assignments associated with the device, but it does not remove configlets or tag definitions.

-For the flat layout, AVD removes the device configlet after decommission staging succeeds.
-For the manifest layout, the supplied static configuration manifest remains authoritative and is reconciled after decommission staging.
+After decommission staging succeeds, AVD removes any leftover flat-layout device configlet, including for devices using the manifest layout.
+The supplied static configuration manifest remains authoritative and is reconciled after decommission staging.
 AVD does not delete tag definitions.

 !!! note
     `cv_inventory_mode: controlled` requires **CloudVision 2025.1.0** or later.